RadekVyM/SimpleToolkit/docs/SimpleToolkit.Core/SystemBarsHelpers.md

 #endif
 ```

-Appearance of the status bar can be changed using the `SetStatusBarAppearance()` extension method of a window.
-Appearance of the navigation bar can be changed using the `SetNavigationBarAppearance()` extension method of a window.
+The status bar appearance of a window can be changed using the `SetStatusBarAppearance()` extension method.
+The navigation bar appearance of a window can be changed using the `SetNavigationBarAppearance()` extension method.
 Both methods take two parameters:

 - `color` - new background color of the bar
 - `lightElements` - whether text and icons should be light or dark